JMorris1575/confirmation2018/docs/team_sections.rst

-    Welcome, entire list of candidates with list of which numbered activities they have completed Summary, entire list of candidates and percentage of completion Instruction, when each candidate completes it
-    Essay,  each candidates response - at least part of it - perhaps a link to see the whole thing Multi-Choice, each candidates response and; if applicable; whether it is right or wrong True/False, each candidates response and; if applicable; whether it is right or wrong
+    Welcome, entire list of candidates with list of which numbered activities they have completed Summary, entire list of candidates and percentage of completion Instruction, the date and time when each participating candidate completes it Essay,  each participating candidate's response - at least part of it - perhaps a link to see the whole thing Multi-Choice, each participating candidate's response and; if applicable; whether it is right or wrong True/False, each participating candidate's response and; if applicable; whether it is right or wrong Challenge, each participating candidate's response

 Separate html files could be made for each report for each page type and they can be included (with {% include %}) into each existing page IF the user is a team member.
 Each report should be alphabetized by last_name and then first_name.